theias/certbot_deployer_bigip/README.md

 1. Upload the certificate
 1. Install the certificate
 1. Verify certificate installation
-1. Zero out the uploaded key file now that it is installed (`tmsh` shell access does not allow deletion of files on disk)
+1. Zero out the uploaded key file now that it is installed
-1. Zero out the uploaded certificate file now that it is installed (`tmsh` shell access does not allow deletion of files on disk)
+1. Zero out the uploaded certificate file now that it is installed
 1. Save the running config
 1. (optionally) Create/modify a BIG-IP profile to use the new certificate and key
 1. (optionally) synchronize to BIG-IP sync-group